 Procedural Concerns for Night Baseball Arbitration

-Perhaps by design, night baseball arbitration is a uniquely difficult process that makes persuasion tricky.
+Perhaps by design, night baseball arbitration is a uniquely complex process that makes persuasion tricky.
 Not only is the information available to the parties in night baseball arbitration imperfect by definition, but it is also secret.
-The parties are unaware of the opposition’s final offer, they cannot reveal their own information, even to the arbitrator.
+The parties are unaware of the opposition’s final offer; they cannot reveal their information, even to the arbitrator.
 This gives rise to unique problems of advocacy that are not present in other forms of final offer arbitration.
-In classic baseball arbitration, one needs only show that they are comparatively reasonable in order to prevail – that is, more reasonable than the other party.
-But in night baseball arbitration, the parties cannot refer to their final offer and do not know the opposing party’s offer.
-Comparative arguments are impossible.
-You must show that you are being objectively reasonable.
-How are you going to do that when you can’t mention what it is you’re willing to offer?

-You could, if the facts were supportive, talk about the national average salary for police officers, the rising cost of living, or the drop in the crime rate.
+If the facts were supportive, you could talk about the national average salary for police officers, the rising cost of living, or the drop in the crime rate.
 (Conversely, you may talk about how much more dangerous the job has become, at the risk the officers face every day) What you cannot do is tell the arbitrator that a 4% raise is more reasonable than a 2% rise under the circumstances.
 He was trying to get to the same place by a circuitous route.
 You must read the arbitrator to draw the conclusions you want to be drawn, but you may not draw them for him.
 This is much less effective advocacy.

 Conclusion